speechbrain.processing.features moduleο

 x (torch.Tensor) β the tensor to normalize

-lengths (torch.Tensor) β a tensor of relative lengths (padding will not count towards normalization)
+lengths (torch.Tensor, optional) β a tensor of relative lengths (padding will not count towards normalization)

-mask_value (float) β the value to use for masked positions
+mask_value (float, optional) β the value to use for masked positions

-skip_update (false) β whether to skip updates to the norm
+skip_update (bool, default False) β whether to skip updates to the norm

 - Returns: